Lionel Messi edges out Cristiano Ronaldo as world's highest-paid footballer | Goal.com

 Amid frustration with the Camp Nou board, and president Josep Maria Bartomeu in particular, Messi performed a dramatic U-turn, telling Goal that he has elected to stay with the embattled La Liga giants for at least the 2020-21 campaign.

-He does so as the highest-paid footballer in the world after earning $126 million in salary and endorsements over the past 12 months.
+He does so as the highest-paid footballer in the world after earning $126m in salary and endorsements over the past 12 months.

 His long-time rival Ronaldo is second on the list after bringing in earnings of $117 million (£91m) from his Juventus contract as well as his various endorsements away from the field.